MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2024-10-14-a-dynamic-year.markdown

 </div>

 The above graph shows the mean number of hours worked per the different "epochs" of things I was doing during the year.
-We can see that the year started with an average working pace (although highly volatile week-to-week)
+We can see that the year started with an average working pace, then I entered a period of very high intensity during the AI agency and AI agent time period, and then tapered off during the finalising of the AI agency work.